 Yes, under the requirements of UK Data Protection laws, the service and results are confidential.
-All adult parties who have submitted a sample for analysis will receive a copy of the report.
+Everyone who gives a sample or has PR for the child on the case is entitled to request a copy of the results.
 Results are not passed on to any third parties unless you request us to do so.
 In order to further protect confidentiality we do not discuss results of tests over the telephone.

 You will need to